reactjs/es.react.dev/content/warnings/refs-must-have-owner.md

 *React 16.0.0+*
 > Advertencia:
 >
-> El elemento ref se especificó como una cadena (myRefName) pero no se estableció ningún propietario.
-Puede tener varias copias de React cargadas. (detalles: https://fb.me/react-refs-must-have-owner).
+> Element ref was specified as a string (myRefName) but no owner was set.
+You may have multiple copies of React loaded. (details: https://fb.me/react-refs-must-have-owner).

 *versiones anteriores de React*
 > Advertencia: